Program begins September 3rd

-My husband drinks and there will be alcohol in the house.
+My partner drinks and there will be alcohol in the house.

 Not a problem!
 You don’t have to isolate yourself from alcohol in order to be successful.
 In fact, having alcohol around can actually help succeed.
 You have to learn how to say no in the real world where other people imbibe and offer you drinks.

 Yes!
 You can be as visible or hidden as you want.
 You’ll be able to complete all the work in the privacy of your own home on your own schedule and you can submit coaching questions anonymously.
 Plus there’s no social media component, so you don’t have to worry about someone stumbling on to your profile.

 I’ve never been coached before.
 What does that look like?

 Coaching is problem solving at its finest.
 I help you identify the blind spots and obstacles getting in the way of success and strategies to overcome them.
 This isn’t about delving into your past or talking about your childhood.
 It’s about creating simple, effective solutions that you can implement right away.